 This began as answers to a number of arguments against masturbation that were submitted anonymously by one person.
 We have since added to and altered the article.
-Anything in black is from Paul and/or Lori, while things in blue are from others.
+Anything in black is from Paul, while things in blue are from others.

 Please note that this discussion is about masturbation in general and about whether or not it is inherently sinful.
 For the most part, we are thinking of a single person, not a married person.
 Certainly, there are scriptures that apply to a married person that do not affect an unmarried one in this matter.

 Let’s start by saying that in the past we would have been quick to agree masturbation was wrong.
 We believed that ALL masturbation was sin and we could string together Bible verses to “prove” that.
 However, as we continued to study, it became more and more clear to us that the Bible did not really address the issue.
 When we applied to masturbation the same standards of interpretation we used for everything else, we could find no Biblical prohibition.